 - More detailed LCD: Has a higher resolution rear screen (920k vs 460k dots).

 - More compact: Is smaller (108x67mm vs 115x84mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 69g or 21 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (360 versus 270) out of a single battery charge.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More modern: Was introduced somewhat (10 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the GF5 emerges as the winner of the match-up (9 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G3 comes out slightly ahead of the GF5 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.